 Born and brought up in Scotland, Morag first worked as a teacher, then as a trainer and counsellor before moving into international development.
 She served for varying lengths of time in a number of developing countries.
 She is part of the fellowship of Duke Street Church, Richmond.

-Following a doctorate in radio astronomy, I worked for BT, where I had several roles before specialising in the design of data networks.
-I’ve lived with my family in St Albans for nearly 30 years.
-We have three children and five young grandchildren.
-Chris and I are heavily involved in a local church, where we’ve both been wardens, and I still manage site and building issues.
-I chaired the MECO board for many years, and was delighted to be part of the process that resulted in the merger of MECO and Serving In Mission in 2016.
+Following a doctorate in radio astronomy I worked for BT, eventually specialising in the design of data networks.
+I’ve lived with my family in St Albans for nearly thirty years.
+We have three children, and seven young grandchildren.
+Chris and I belong to a local church, where we’ve both been Churchwardens, and I managed site and building issues after taking early retirement.
+I had been chair of MECO trustees for many years, and was delighted at the merger of MECO and SIM in 2016.
 I enjoy using my hands, at church as well as home.
 And sailing my dinghy, but only in the summer!

 Anja Lijcklama à Nijeholt